Take one 20 mg tablet each day.

 |Genital itching, menstrual changes, tumour pain||If any of these becomes troublesome, speak with your doctor|

-Important: your doctor will have discussed with you the possibility of less common side-effects, but ones which you must let your doctor know about straightaway.
-Contact your doctor if you develop any of the following:
+Important: your doctor will have discussed with you the possibility of less common side-effects.
+You must let your doctor know straightaway if you develop any of the following:

 - Pain or swelling in your lower leg, or any sudden breathlessness.
 Taking tamoxifen can increase the risk of you developing a blood clot in a leg vein (also known as a DVT), or in your lungs (also known as pulmonary embolism, or PE).